Dimethylaniline: Preparation

 Similarly, it is also prepared using dimethyl ether as the methylating agent.

+Reactions

 Dimethylaniline undergoes many of the reactions expected for an aniline, being weakly basic and reactive toward electrophiles.

-For example, it is nitrated to produce tetryl, a derivative with four nitro groups which was once used as explosive.
-It is lithiated with butyllithium.
-Methylating agents attack the amine to give the quaternary ammonium salt:
+It is nitrated to produce tetryl, a derivative with four nitro groups which was once used as explosive.
+In acidic solution, the initial nitration gives 3-nitrodimethylaniline.
+It reacts with butyllithium to give the 2-lithio derivative.
+Electrophilic methylating agents like dimethyl sulfate attack the amine to give the quaternary ammonium salt: